-A Simons Program research project is subject to time constraints and will not generally satisfy the more comprehensive eligibility requirements for submissions to science fairs/competitions (e.g. Intel ISEF, Intel STS or Siemens) unless considerable follow-up work is done on the research project by mutual agreement with their university faculty mentor .
+A Simons Program research project is subject to time constraints and will not generally satisfy the more comprehensive eligibility requirements for submissions to science fairs/competitions (e.g. ISEF, Regeneron STS, etc.) unless considerable follow-up work is done on the research project by mutual agreement with their university faculty mentor .
 Students interested in participating in national science competitions are encouraged to communicate their goals prior to starting in the program.

 Those students who have been able to find research mentors/placements on their own may be eligible to live on campus as Independent Researchers (contact Simons Program staff for more information and required forms).
 See also listings of alternate research and science education programs offered at Stony Brook University.
 The Simons Summer Research Program is very competitive and unsuccessful applicants should not be discouraged from pursuing research by other means.

 What about ID cards? other paperwork?

 All Simons Fellows will receive information on the first day of the program regarding the summer schedule and overall program expectations, as well as practical information (how to get ID cards).
 Your stipend award will be distributed at the final closing reception.

 What will the schedule be for the summer?

 All Simons Fellows will receive information on weekly events, tours and programming.
 Parents/families and teachers are invited to join us for the Welcome Breakfast (first day of program) and for the Closing/Poster Symposium (last day of program).
 July 4th is an observed holiday.